Australian-Text-Analytics-Platform/atap_widgets/README.rst

 .. image:: https://binderhub.atap-binder.cloud.edu.au/badge_logo.svg
  :target: https://binderhub.atap-binder.cloud.edu.au/v2/gh/Australian-Text-Analytics-Platform/atap_widgets/main?labpath=concordance_standalone.ipynb

 Note: CILogon authentication is required.
 You can use your institutional, Google or Microsoft account to login.
+If you have trouble authenticating, please refer to the `CILogon troubleshooting guide`_.

 If you do not have access to any of the above accounts, you can use the below link to access the tool (this is a free Binder version, limited to 2GB memory only).